omnp/floating/README.md

 # Running the program
 The binary is (logically) called draw.
-Make sure that your (Wacom) graphics tablet is plugged in before you execute the program if you want to use it in the current painting session.
+Make sure that your graphics tablet is plugged in before you execute the program if you want to use it in the current painting session.
+The stylus device part should be identified as containing 'stylus' or 'Stylus' in device name information otherwise it will not be used.
+This is because many devices report many axes even if they are not a graphics tablet stylus.
 The keybindings may be described in a later update to this document, currently your best bet is to read the source (the event loop at the end part of draw.c).
 But to get you off the ground:
   * Hit 'b' to start brushing, and again to stop.